 Application time.
 Consider the false teachers of whom Peter speaks.
 They are seeking pseudo-knowledge, perhaps philosophic, perhaps a popularized version, or an experiential or mystical version, but certainly not the personal knowledge Jesus came to make possible.

 IV.
 Knowledge is not passive, 3:14-16

-Another way of saying this is, attaining knowledge is often difficult.
-Knowledge does not always come easy.
-It is often difficult to attain.
-There is a price.
-Illus: old-time preacher, I would give my life to know the Bible like you do.
-Well, I did.
 Knowledge is not passive, knowledge is active.
-It involves both the mind and the doing.
+Knowledge is intentional, it requires effort.
+It is not automatic, by osmosis.
+You do not sit and listen and gain knowledge.
+Knowledge involves both the mind and the doing.
 It is on the job training.
-The OT priests read the word, explained the word, lived the word.
+Head, heart, hands.
+Involvement mentally, emotionally, actively.
+The Old Testament priests read the word, explained the word, lived the word.
 Doctors are trained by book knowledge, telling others, and practicing.

 V. Knowledge is progressive, 3:17-18

-The epistle closes with the admonition to grow in grace and knowledge.
+The letter closes with the admonition to grow in grace and knowledge.
 Some have stopped growing.
 I heard of a well-known brother, he said in debate that he learned the truth 50 years ago and he had not learned anything since.
 What a statement!
 How sad.

 Knowledge is progressive.
 Tomorrow I will know more than today.
 I am growing in knowledge.
-I am seeking to learn, not just facts, but Jesus.
+I am seeking to learn, not just facts, but to know Jesus.
 I want to know him, his power, his life, his spirit, his plan, his purpose, his eternity.